yclim95/42cursus/03_born2beroot/config/README.md

 ## 1. Installing Sudo

-1.1. login as root
+1.1.
+Enter Paraphraase

 ```
-Enter your root paraphrase
+Enter your paraphrase
 ```

 1.2. login as user